-Also note that if you pause briefly as you type, the Do-file Editor will allow autocompletion of words that are already in the do-file.
+Also note that if you pause briefly as you type, the Do-file Editor will allow autocompletion of command names and words that are already in the do-file and autocompletion of variable names, macros, and stored results.
 Once the suggestions appear, more typing will narrow down the possibilities.
-You can navigate the suggestions using the up- and down-arrow keys or keep typing to narrow them to a single word.
+You can navigate the suggestions using the up arrow and down arrow keys or keep typing to narrow them to a single word.
 Once you have the word you like, pressing Enter will place the word in your do-file.
+There are also preferences that allow you to dictate what you want the Do-file Editor to autocomplete and where it should be allowed to autocomplete.